binipringle/crim-outline/index.md

 ## New York Penal Law Mens Rea

-**NYPL Section 15.05: Culpability; definitions of culpable mental states**
-      The following definitions are applicable to this chapter:
+**NYPL Section 15.05: Culpability; definitions of culpable mental states** The following definitions are applicable to this chapter:
-      (1) Intentionally
+<p style="margin-left:10%; margin-right:10%;">(1) <b>Intentionally</b></p>
-        A person acts intentionally with respect to a result or to conduct described by a statute defining an offense when his conscious objective is to cause such result or to engage in such conduct.
+<p style="margin-left:20%; margin-right:10%;">A person acts intentionally with respect to a result or to conduct described by a statute defining an offense when his conscious objective is to cause such result or to engage in such conduct.</p>
-      (2) Knowingly
+<p style="margin-left:10%; margin-right:10%;">(2) <b>Knowingly</b></p>
-        A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist
+<p style="margin-left:20%; margin-right:10%;">A person acts knowingly with respect to conduct or to a circumstance described by a statute defining an offense when he is aware that his conduct is of such nature or that such circumstances exist.</p>
-      (3) Recklessly
+<p style="margin-left:10%; margin-right:10%;">(3) <b>Recklessly</b></p>
-        A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
+<p style="margin-left:20%; margin-right:10%;">A person acts recklessly with respect to a result or to a circumstance described by a statute defining an offense when he is aware of and consciously disregards a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
 The risk must be of such nature and degree that disregard thereof constitutes a gross deviation from the standard of conduct that a reasonable person would observe in the situation.
-A person who creates such a risk but is unaware thereof solely by reason of voluntary intoxication also acts recklessly with respect thereto.
+A person who creates such a risk but is unaware thereof solely by reason of voluntary intoxication also acts recklessly with respect thereto.</p>
-      (4) Criminal Negligence
+<p style="margin-left:10%; margin-right:10%;">(4) <b>Criminal Negligence</b></p>
-        A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
-The risk must be of such nature and degree that the failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.
+<p style="margin-left:20%; margin-right:10%;">A person acts with criminal negligence with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists.
+The risk must be of such nature and degree that the failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.</p>

 **State v.
 Nations | Missouri Court of Appeals, 1984**
         Sandra Nations says she was unaware of the age of the sixteen-year-old girl who was dancing at the adult dance club she owned and ran.
 The court is arguing that the appellant should have known that the girl was less than seventeen.
 State filed claim against Sandra Nations.
 State won.
 Nations appealed.
         Statute: Section 568.
 050 of the Revised Statutes of Missouri of 1978 states that “a person commits the crime of endangering the welfare of a child if … he knowingly encourages, aids or causes a child less than seventeen years old to come within a place where “the behavior, environment or associations of the child are injurious to his welfare or the welfare of others”) (173-4).
         Missouri Criminal Code’s definition of “knowingly” is that “a person ‘acts knowingly’ or with knowledge when “with respect … to attendant circumstances when he is aware … that those circumstances exist.”